ShardMC/arte/README-hangar.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To set up arte on your server follow these steps.
+To set up Arte on your server follow these steps.

 ### Installation
 [![Modrinth][modrinth-shield]][modrinth-url]